Chaitanyakachave/Tricky_C_codes/README.md

       2] Pascal Triangle pattern
       3] Converting Decimal number to Binary number
       4] Fabonaci series
-      5] Checking Wheather number is palindrome or not 6] Checking Wheather Number is prime or not
+      5] Checking Whether number is palindrome or not 6] Checking Whether Number is prime or not
       7] Deleting Duplicate numbers in array
       8] Angstrom numbers between 1 to 500
       9] Arranging array number in ascending order